AndersDeath/diary2/000-current.md

 # 18 December - Sunday - Yerevan - 80 day of immigration

 TToday was not a bad day. i feel empty because of Ksusha's absence.
 I woke up and wend to SAS food cord.
 I got some food there.
 The I did noting and just had a rest.
+Afternoon I met Oleg and had a great conversation with him.